dinomatic/docs.dinomatic.com/source/docs/spinoko/customizations.md

 ### Miscellaneous Options

-This will be a section for (surprise 🤯) miscellaneous options.
-For now there's just one field here that enables/disables footer gambling logo images.
+This is a section for (surprise 🤯) miscellaneous options.
+Here you can enable/disable footer gambling logo images, as well as traditional header navigation.

 ![Miscellaneous Options](/assets/images/spinoko/spinoko-customizer-misc.jpg)